golemheavy/GridTop_Website/README.md

 # GridTop_Website

-This is to be the professional website for my web design and hosting business
+This site advertises a web development service.